You'd think buying an HDMI cable would be a simple affair: just buy one that's the right length, and maybe the colour you want.

 UGreen 90-Degree HDMI Cable

 And now for something completely (well, a little) different.
-This HDMI cable from UGreen boasts one right-angled, perfect for connecting up appliances in odd spots or with limited clearance from your wall or TV cabinet.
+This HDMI cable from UGreen has one right-angled plug, perfect for connecting up appliances in odd spots or with limited clearance from your wall or TV cabinet.

-Note that this particular cable is only rated up to 10.2Gbps - that means it will handle any HD content very comfortably, and 4K up to 30fps, but might struggle with higher frame rate 4K or any 4K HDR.
+Watch out for older 10.2Gbps versions of this cable and ensure you're getting the 18Gbps one.
+The 10.2Gbps version will handle any HD content very comfortably, and 4K up to 30fps, but might struggle with higher frame rate 4K or any 4K HDR.